Bulldogs rally in late innings over Houston

 Lew Creekmore singled in two more runs to give the Bulldogs the 13-6 final verdict.

 Vance was the starting pitcher and went five complete innings with no decision.
-He allowed six runs on four hits and five walks while striking out nine.
+He allowed six runs with only three of those runs earned on four hits and five walks while striking out nine.

+"Early in the count, I was really trying to get ahead with my fastball so I wouldn't fall behind," Vance said.
+"My breaking stuff was working well for me so I knew if I got ahead then I could come with that to try to put them away."

 Creekmore relieved and closed out the contest and picked up the win.
 He held Houston scoreless while striking out three.